 A Closer Look at Whiplash Settlements

 When looking at average jury verdicts for whiplash over the last five years, they tend to stay just under $20,000.
 However, those judgment amounts may vary depending on severity.
 Some settlements awarded through a trial may be more than ten times this amount.
-According to this Florida injury attorney, the average settlement for Florida whiplash injuries is $35,000.
+According to a colleague who is a Florida injury attorney, the average settlement for Florida whiplash injuries is $35,000.

 What It All Means

 It’s important for people who have suffered from a whiplash injury in an auto accident to understand their rights regarding compensation.
 Consult with a personal injury lawyer to get a better understanding of what your potential settlement could look like so you can make an informed decision about whether or not to pursue a lawsuit.